Class 2 2025 - 2026

 Welcome to Class 2

-This half-term our topic is The Great Fire of London.
+This half-term our topic is Weather in the UK

-We will answer all of these questions and then ... we will build a 17th Century London Street and recreate the Great Fire!
+We will answer all of these questions and more ...

 What can I do to support my child at home?